botpress/botpress/docs/guide/docs/main/code.md

 /** } */
 ```

-> These scripts have hot reloading enabled, which means that changes are picked up on the next function call whenever you edit it, making development a lot faster.
+> These scripts have hot reloading enabled, which means that changes are picked up on the following function call whenever you edit it, making development a lot faster.

-## Using Actions
+## Actions
 Actions are server-side functions executed by the bot as part of a conversational flow.
 Actions have the power to do many things:

 - Alter the state of the conversation
 - Send customized messages to the conversation
 - Execute arbitrary code like calling an API or storing data in the database

 Since they are JavaScript functions, they can do pretty much anything.
-When the Dialog Manager (DM) invokes an Action, it gets passed the following arguments:
+When the Dialog Manager (DM) invokes an Action, it gets access to the following arguments:

 - `user`: All attributes of a user.
 - `session`: Variables kept for the session's duration.